bbc/audiowaveform/README.md

 [![Build Status](https://travis-ci.org/bbcrd/audiowaveform.png?branch=master)](https://travis-ci.org/bbcrd/audiowaveform)

-**audiowaveform** is a C++ command-line application that generates waveform data from either MP3 or WAV format audio files.
+**audiowaveform** is a C++ command-line application that generates waveform data from either MP3, WAV, or FLAC format audio files.
 Waveform data can be used to produce a visual rendering of the audio, similar in appearance to audio editing applications.

 Waveform data files are saved in either binary format (.dat) or JSON (.json).